dgrant/www-pommedapi/src/content/www/_build/index.en.md

 </center>

 <center>
-For more information see here (link to registration section/package) or contact the Registrar at registrar.pommedapi@gmail.com
+For more information see our [registration page](registration.html) or contact the Registrar at registrar.pommedapi@gmail.com
 </center>

 ## About Pomme d'Api